-- 1. It is needed as final authority to make laws in the country. - 2.
-To exercise control over the workings of the government. - 3.
-To control the expenditure of the government, and control public money. - 4.
-As the highest forum of discussion and debate it decides public issues and national policies. - Two Houses of Parliament.
+- (i) It is needed as final authority to make laws in the country. - (ii) To exercise control over the workings of the government. - (iii) To control the expenditure of the government, and control public money. - (iv) As the highest forum of discussion and debate it decides public issues and national policies. - Two Houses of Parliament.
 Lok Sabha and Rajya Sabha.
-The former has elected representatives and is the House of People. - •The Rajya Sabha elected by the elected members of each State Assembly is called the Council of States. - Lok Sabha is more important in money matters, control over the executive and council of ministers., has more members.
-It is also called as lower chamber. - •Rajya Sabha is more important in matters concerning the states.
-It is called as upper chamber.. - Lok Sabha is elected for a period of five years.
+The former has elected representatives and is the House of People. - The Rajya Sabha elected by the elected members of each State Assembly is called the Council of States. - Lok Sabha is more important in money matters, control over the executive, has more members. - Rajya Sabha is more important in matters concerning the states. - Lok Sabha is elected for a period of five years.
 The Rajya Sabha is a permanent House, with one third members retiring every two years.
 The term of each member is for six years.